Celtic Park: Fire and rebuilding (1904–1957)

-1957–1994
+Stadium improvements (1957–1990)

 Significant improvements were carried out between 1957 and 1971, partly due to the great success Celtic achieved under the management of Jock Stein.
 A roof was built over the back of the western "Celtic End" terrace in 1957, while floodlights were installed in 1959.
 They were first used on 12 October, in a friendly match against Wolves.
 The northern "Hayshed" terrace, which became known as the "Jungle", was concreted in 1966 and a new roof was erected.
 A roof was built over the eastern "Rangers End" terrace in 1967, using the same design as the Rangers End at Hampden Park.
 All of this work meant that Celtic had more covered terracing than any other stadium in Britain, except Wembley.
 There were 4,800 seats, all in the Main Stand, in an overall capacity of 80,000.
 A further 3,900 seats were installed in the Main Stand paddock area in 1971.
 A new roof was erected over the Main Stand in 1971, which cost £250,000.
 It was supported by a "goalpost" framework, with the top girder measuring 97.5 metres long.
 The design was flawed, however, as the roof provided little shelter to the paddock seats, and retractable columns had to be installed to provide stability in case of high winds or heavy snow.
 Celtic later sued the designers and won damages.

 The regulations in the Safety of Sports Grounds Act 1975 reduced the capacity of Celtic Park to 56,500, but the club then increased the terracing to raise capacity to 67,000.
 In 1986, £1 million was spent on replacing the western terrace roof with a replica of the eastern terrace, which had been designed nearly twenty years earlier.
 The original red brick facade to the Main Stand was replaced during the club's centenary year in 1988, while lounges and offices were installed.
 Although the Main Stand had been modernised, terracing was still predominant at Celtic Park.
 This stood in contrast to most other major stadia in Britain, particularly Ibrox, where seating capacities had been increased.
 This left Celtic badly placed when the Taylor Report mandated that all major clubs had to have an all-seater stadium.